-The place a few hundred meters west of Shaolin Temple is Ta Lin, which is the burial ground where generations of eminent Shaolin monks have rested since the Tang Dynasty.
-It is also the largest tower forest in the country.
-The tomb towers have various shapes, such as square, rectangular, hexagonal, octagonal, and round.
-These towers vary in size and height, primarily determined by factors such as the monk's devotion to Buddhism, reputation, and the magnitude of their merits.
+A few hundred meters west of the Shaolin Temple is the Pagoda Forest, the burial site for generations of Shaolin monks since the Tang Dynasty.
+It is also the largest pagoda forest in the country.
+The tombs come in various shapes and designs, including square, rectangular, hexagonal, octagonal, and circular.
+The size and height of these pagodas vary, primarily determined by the monk's lifetime achievements, reputation, and contributions to Buddhism.

-Shaolin Temple's Scripture Pavilion, also known as Law Hall, is located on the central axis behind the Mahavira Hall of Shaolin Temple.
-It is used for high monks to give lectures and store Buddhist scriptures.
-The original contents of the Scripture Pavilion included the stone of Bodhidharma facing the wall, Buddhist artifacts, and over 5,000 volumes of Buddhist scriptures, including the Ming Dynasty Tripitaka.
-In 1928, the pavilion was burned down by fire, and all the scrolls, martial arts books, and Bodhidharma stone were destroyed, leaving only the foundation and 14 stone columns of the pavilion's walls.
-The current Scripture Pavilion of Shaolin Temple houses the Zhonghua Tripitaka, the Longzang, the Taisho Tripitaka, the Goryeo Tripitaka, and tens of thousands of other volumes.
-According to inscriptions, this pavilion was built during the Yuan Dynasty (1341-1368) and is now reconstructed based on the pre-fire documentation between 1992 and 1993.
+The Cangjing Pavilion of Shaolin Temple, also known as the Dharma Hall, is located on the central axis behind the Mahavira Hall of Shaolin Temple.
+It is a place for high monks to preach and store Buddhist scriptures.
+The pavilion originally housed the stone of Bodhidharma facing the wall, ritual instruments, and over 5,000 volumes of Buddhist scriptures, including the Ming Dynasty's Great Canon.
+In 1928, the pavilion was burned down by Shi Yousan, destroying all the scriptures, martial arts books, and the shadow stone of Bodhidharma inside, leaving only the foundation and 14 stone pillars.
+The current Cangjing Pavilion of Shaolin Temple houses tens of thousands of volumes of scriptures, including the Chinese Great Canon, Longzang, Taisho Tripitaka, Goryeo Tripitaka, and other classics.
+According to inscriptions, this pavilion was built during the Zhizheng period (1341-1368) of the Yuan Dynasty.
+The current Cangjing Pavilion was redesigned and rebuilt on the original site between 1992 and 1993 based on pre-destruction data.

 Sanhuangzhai Scenic Area

-Located at the foot of the western side of Mount Song in Shaoshi, it is adjacent to Shaolin Temple Scenic Area and belongs to the Shaolin Temple Scenic Area.
-Sanhuangzhai has a unique ecological and natural environment and geological landforms.
-It is famous for its unique peaks, dangerous roads, strange rocks, and beautiful scenery.
-Xu Xiake, a prominent traveler in the Ming Dynasty, once wrote a poem: "Mount Song is a hidden treasure of the world, Shaoshi is uniquely dangerous.
-Not visiting Sanhuangzhai is not truly experiencing Shaolin."
+Located on the western slope of Shaoshi Mountain in Songshan, it is adjacent to the Shaolin Temple Scenic Area to the north and belongs to the Shaolin Temple Scenic Area.
+Sanhuangzhai is renowned for its unique ecological natural environment and geological landforms.
+It is famous for its peculiar peaks, dangerous paths, strange rocks, and beautiful scenery.
+The famous Ming Dynasty traveler Xu Xiake once wrote a poem: 'Songshan is the most mysterious place in the world, Shaoshi is uniquely dangerous and peculiar.
+If you haven't been to Sanhuangzhai, you haven't truly visited Shaolin.'

 Shaolin Temple Martial Arts Hall

-Shaolin Martial Arts Museum is located about 700 meters east of Shaolin Temple.
-Every day, there are fixed martial arts performances, usually one show per hour, with each show lasting for half an hour.
-There are two types of martial arts performances.
-One is an outdoor performance, conducted by students from the local martial arts school.
-The other is held at the Shaolin Martial Arts Museum, which is the only venue in Songshan Shaolin Scenic Area dedicated to showcasing Shaolin Kung Fu.
+Located about 700 meters east of Shaolin Temple, the Shaolin Temple Martial Arts Hall offers daily martial arts performances, typically one show per hour, each lasting half an hour.
+There are two types of martial arts performances: one is an outdoor performance by students from local martial arts schools, and the other is the only venue in the Songshan Shaolin Scenic Area dedicated to performing Shaolin Kung Fu—the Shaolin Martial Arts Hall.